-As of March 31, 2018 (Successor), the Company owned and operated a national network of surgical facilities and ancillary services in 32 states.
+Surgery Partners, Inc., a Delaware corporation, acting through its subsidiaries, owns and operates a national network of surgical facilities and ancillary services.
 The surgical facilities, which include ambulatory surgery centers ("ASCs") and surgical hospitals, primarily provide non-emergency surgical procedures across many specialties, including, among others, gastroenterology ("GI"), general surgery, ophthalmology, orthopedics and pain management.
-The Company's surgical hospitals provide services such as diagnostic imaging, laboratory, obstetrics, oncology, pharmacy, physical therapy and wound care.
+The surgical hospitals provide services such as diagnostic imaging, laboratory, obstetrics, oncology, pharmacy, physical therapy and wound care.
 Ancillary services are comprised of a diagnostic laboratory, multi-specialty physician practices, urgent care facilities, anesthesia services and optical services.
+Unless context otherwise indicates, Surgery Partners, Inc. and its subsidiaries are referred to herein as the "Company."

-As of March 31, 2018 (Successor), the Company owned or operated a portfolio of 125 surgical facilities, comprised of 107 ASCs and 18 surgical hospitals.
+As of June 30, 2018, the Company owned or operated a portfolio of 124 surgical facilities, comprised of 106 ASCs and 18 surgical hospitals in 32 states.
 The Company owns these facilities in partnership with physicians and, in some cases, healthcare systems in the markets and communities it serves.
-The Company owned a majority interest in 85 of the surgical facilities and consolidated 108 of these facilities for financial reporting purposes.
+The Company owned a majority interest in 84 of the surgical facilities and consolidated 106 of these facilities for financial reporting purposes.